 7. Filter suspicious query strings

-WordPress websites often suffer from SQL injection hacks due to badly coded plugins.
-If we filter suspicious query strings in URLs, we can stop much damage and keep the WordPress website secure in most cases.
-To filter suspicious query strings, just paste this code in the .htaccess file on Apache server.
+WordPress websites are often vulnerable to SQL injection hacks caused by poorly coded plugins.
+By filtering out suspicious query strings in URLs, we can significantly reduce the potential for damage and bolster the security of WordPress websites.
+To filter suspicious query strings, paste this code in the .htaccess file on Apache server.

 Nginx: Paste this code in nginx.conf